libmemalloc v3.0.00

 Expands the user heap by a specified increment.

-static int * MEM_mapAlloc (mem_allocator_t *const allocator, const size_t total_size)
+static void * MEM_mapAlloc (mem_allocator_t *const allocator, const size_t total_size)

 Allocates a page-aligned memory region via mmap and registers it in the allocator’s mmap list for later freeing.